 If you’re needing help with solving common tomato growing problems this summer then look no further.

-This post and episode is all about common tomato growing problems, whether it’s tomato insects or diseases.
-In addition, I will provide solutions to these problems so you can overcome them!
+You’re about to read all about common tomato growing problems, whether it’s tomato insects or diseases.
+In addition, I will provide solutions to these common challenges so you can overcome them!

-Because, I have been growing tomatoes a VERY long time.
-I’ve dealt with most of these issues in one way or another.
+I have been growing tomatoes a VERY long time, I’ve dealt with most of these major challenges in one way or another.
 I want to help you to combat them so you can grow tomatoes you’re proud of.
+Once you discover what ails tomatoes and how to solve each major problem, you’ll be able to lower your production costs and increase your average yields during your next growing season.

 - Several common tomato growing problems you might be facing as a tomato grower.